A RUSH TO JUDGEMENT:

 JOHN KAPLAND’S INVESTIGATION

-The Licata Case Brakes Wide Open
+The Licata Case Breaks Wide Open

 Three of the victims who Victor Licata was falsely accused of murdering.

 Here we simply bring out an historical fact, that it was not until being challenged by a journalist in the early part of 1936, and (to his obvious horror) discovering that at least one of his star Gore File Cases was a completely false fabrication.[4A] That he instigated a policy of actually investigating (at least to the point of obtaining newspaper clippings) all future Gore File cases.
-However, for whatever reason he did not actively delve into his old ones.
+However, for whatever reason, he did not actively delve into his old ones.

-Thus it is a simple fact that (at the Federal Level), there never was an actual investigation into the Licata incident.
-Which brings us to the first independent investigation ever actually conducted on the Licata case, the one done by John Kaplan a law professor at Stanford University at the time.
+Thus, it is a simple fact that (at the Federal level), there never was an actual investigation into the Licata incident.
+Which brings us to the first independent investigation ever actually conducted on the Licata case, the one done by John Kaplan, a law professor at Stanford University at the time.
 In his book, “Marijuana, The New Prohibition” John Kaplan writes as follows about Harry Anslinger’s Gore files in general:

 “Lengthy lists of cases where marijuana use has supposedly produced violent criminal outbursts have probably provided the major support for the connection between marijuana and violent crime.
 Very little attention, however, has been given to tracking down, in any detail, the facts of any of the 'specific cases cited.”